The Car Connection Chrysler 300 Overview

 Over the years, the Chrysler 300 lineup changed little.
-Fleet-oriented base models included a 190-horsepower, 2.7-liter V-6 that was just barely adequate for the 300; a much better choice was the 250-horsepower, 3.5-liter V-6, which could move the 300 with more enthusiasm while not getting any worse real-world mileage.
-The 300C HEMI versions included the 5.7-liter HEMI V-8, making 340 horsepower.
-Both of the V-6 models came with a four-speed automatic, while the V-8s got a five-speed automatic.
-Both the V-6 and V-8 models were offered with an available all-wheel-drive system.
+Fleet-oriented base models included a 190-hp, 2.7-liter V-6 that was just barely adequate for the 300; a much better choice was the 250-hp, 3.5-liter V-6, which could move the 300 with more enthusiasm while not getting any worse real-world mileage.
+The 300C Hemi versions came with a 340-hp 5.7-liter Hemi V-8.
+Both of the V-6 models were paired with a 4-speed automatic, while the V-8 got a 5-speed automatic.
+Both the V-6 and V-8 models were available with an all-wheel-drive system.

-Chrysler also offered the performance-oriented SRT-8 (SRT8 in some years), which sported a 425-horsepower, 6.1-liter version of the HEMI V-8 along with upgraded brakes and suspension.
-Overall, the SRT8—or the 300C—provided the performance of a muscle car, with a gruff, forceful responsiveness to the powertrain and reasonably good handling, without a lot of finesse in the steering.
+Chrysler also offered the performance-oriented SRT-8 (written as SRT8 in later years), which sported a 425-hp 6.1-liter version of the Hemi V-8 along with upgraded brakes and suspension.
+Overall, the SRT8, and to a lesser extent the 300C, provided the performance of a muscle car, with a gruff, forceful responsiveness to the powertrain and reasonably good handling, though not a lot of finesse in the steering.